momentohq/api-key-refresh-lambda/README.template.md

 ## Deploying the Lambda function to an AWS account

-Using the command line to run , deploy the Lambda function, auth token via CLI, follow the instructions here:
+Using the command line; deploy the function, IAM role, auth token, etc., via CLI, with the following instructions:

 [DEPLOYMENT](./DEPLOYMENT.md)